Today, it is impossible to find someone who doesn't own a smartphone or is not connected to the Internet.

 How to create a responsive Web Design in CSS?

 Let us begin by saying that designing a website is no child's play and requires a substantial amount of skill and expertise.
 Designers spend years learning this art, and we can barely cover all of the knowledge in one blog.
-There are software that let's you do it yourself, but even then you need to spend some significant time on it.
+There is a plethora of software that lets you do it yourself; however, you still need to spend some significant time on it even then.

 #Step 1 The Layout